rick-maity-98/HIS-OPD-Module/hmis final report.md

 ---

 ### Q7.
-What are the broader implications, benefits, and trade-offs of using an EHR-based OPD module?
+What are the broader implications, benefits, and trade-offs of using an HIS-based OPD module?

 **Solved by:** Sushobhon Ghosh